 Below is a useful video regarding phonics testing:

-Our topic for the Autumn Term is ‘Journeys’
+Our topic for the Spring Term is ‘Houses and Homes’

 PE Days - Tuesday and Wednesday.
 On these days your child will need to wear their P.E kit to school.